Summer Camps

 We will ask caregivers to keep their child home until we have written permission from a doctor saying the child is well enough to return to camp.
 These policies are in place to ensure the child’s well-being along with the well-being of the other children at camp and their families.
 If a child is sent home for illness during the camp week, a refund will not be issued.

 The Children’s Museum of Southern Minnesota education team consists of highly qualified and trained program educators.
 The team is led by Licensed Educators.
-These Educators work closely to imagine and facilitate experiences that are engaging, unique, developmentally appropriate and fun for the campers.
+These Educators work closely to imagine and facilitate experiences that are engaging, unique, developmentally appropriate, and fun for the campers.
 At least two-three team members (depending on which camp) will always be actively present with the children.
 Our typical instructor-to-camper ratios are 1:8 for kids 5-11 years and 1:6 for kids 4-5 years.

 If the camp you are registered for is canceled by CMSM, you will be refunded your tuition in full.
 Please Note: Registration funds may not serve as credit for another CMSM camp or program, and camp sessions are not transferable to other campers.
 If CMSM cancels a camp, refund options will be shared.